×

 3. Contact a Qualified Attorney

-Many truckers who are injured while at work often misunderstand their rights under the Workers’ Compensation system of North Carolina.
-Claims end up being unfairly denied or reduced as injured parties haven’t realized that they are entitled to a lot more under the state’s workers’ compensation system.
-That’s why you should reach out to an experienced Charlotte, NC, workers’ comp lawyer at Waple & Houk Law to learn more about your options.
+Many workers assume they do not need an attorney for their workers’ compensation claims, but legal help can prevent denials or delays.
+Many truckers who are injured while at work often misunderstand their rights under the Workers’ Compensation system of NC.
+Claims end up being unfairly denied or reduced because injured parties have not realized that they are entitled to benefits under the state’s workers’ compensation system.
+That’s why you should reach out to an experienced Charlotte, NC, workers’ comp lawyer at Waple & Houk Law to learn more about your options and to get a free legal consultation.

 4. File Your Petition for Benefits

 If you’re unable to reach an amicable agreement with your employer and their insurer, you should file a petition for benefits.
-This is a formal appeal of the decision made by the insurance company.
+This is a formal dispute of the decision made by the insurance company.
 You have to provide documentation that shows the nature of your injury, the benefits you believe you are eligible for, and why you believe their decision is wrong.
-You can have your workers’ comp lawyer handle this for you.
+You can have your workers’ comp lawyer handle this for you as part of your broader insurance claim strategy.

 What Are My Rights After an On-the-Job Injury?